Ä¢¹½ÊÓÆµ

 Occupations and Workforce

-Tyonek is a blue-collar town, with 38.03% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Tyonek is generally considered to be a blue-collar town.
+38.03% of the Tyonek workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Tyonek is a town of professionals, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Tyonek who work in office and administrative support (14.08%), community and social services (11.97%), and teaching (10.56%).

-Telecommuters are a relatively large percentage of the workforce: 16.31% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Tyonek telecommute to their jobs.
+Overall, about 16.31% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle